Hadamar killing centre: First phase of Aktion T4

 Beginning in late 1939, Hitler personally issued an order on his private stationery authorizing Philipp Bouhler and Karl Brandt to initiate a "euthanasia" programme to give the "incurably sick" a "mercy death".
 Developed by Viktor Brack, it began with mass sterilizations of children deemed "unfit" to reproduce.
 After that, the hospital staff exterminated children determined to be unfit and the programme was later expanded to adults.
 By January 1940, the Nazis had set up their first killing facilities.
 The clinic in Hadamar, which housed a psychiatric facility, was the last of six facilities set up to implement the programme, with murders commencing in January 1941.
-In the eight months of the first phase of the murder operations (January to August 1941), 10,072 men, women and children were asphyxiated with carbon monoxide in a gas chamber as part of the Nazi "euthanasia" programme.
+The staff cremated their 10,000th patient in the summer of 1941, celebrating with beer and wine.
+During the first phase of operations (January to August 1941), 10,072 men, women and children were murdered with carbon monoxide in a gas chamber as part of the Nazi "euthanasia" programme.
 The gas was obtained in standard cylinders supplied by the chemicals company IG Farben.

-Thick smoke from the hospital crematorium billowed over Hadamar in the summer of 1941, during which the staff celebrated the cremation of their 10,000th patient with beer and wine.
+The skies around Hadamar were often thick with smoke from the hospital crematorium.

 Up to 100 victims arrived in post-buses every day.
 They were told to disrobe for a "medical examination".
 Sent before a physician, each was recorded as having one of 60 fatal diseases, as "incurables" were to be given a "mercy death".
 The doctor identified each person with different-coloured sticking plasters for one of three categories: murder; murder & remove brain for research; murder & extract gold teeth.

 Families of the victims were sent "comfort letters" with falsified causes of death.
 Families could also request a funerary urn, but the ashes were not from their family member.